hngu/aws-bootcamp-cruddur-2023/journal/week1.md

   - unselect log file encryption
   - for events, do not select data events and insight events
 - these recommendations are only for this class.
 You should turn on CloudTrail with the recommended settings for a production environment

+### S3 empty bucket cost
+- Lesson 1: anyone who knows the name of any of your S3 buckets can ramp up your AWS bill
+- Lesson 2: adding a random suffix to your bucket names can enhance security
+- Lesson 3: when executing a lot of requests to S3, make sure to explicitly specify the AWS region
+- S3 charges for unauthorized requests (4xx) as well.
+So if you open a terminal and type: `aws s3 cp ./file.txt s3://your-bucket-name/random_key` that counts